Indian Army ranks and insignia: Prominent citizens as brand ambassadors

-Foreign trainees of India's military academies
+Foreign trainees at India's military academies

 Trainees of foreign nations who are trained by the military academies of India, such as the National Defence Academy (NDA) or the Indian Military Academy (IMA), are sometimes awarded honorary ranks in the Indian Army.
-The trainees are usually from friendly armies, such as the Singapore Army.
+The trainees are usually from friendly foreign nations, such as the Singapore Army.

 Reciprocal awarding of honorary ranks to other nations

 Nepal

 Since 1950, when former Indian Army Chief General K. M. Cariappa visited Nepal, awarding the highest reciprocal honorary ranks to the newly appointed serving chiefs of each other's armies is a practice followed by India and Nepal.
 For example, in 2009 the newly appointed Nepal Army Chief General Chhatra Man Singh Gurung was decorated with the honorary rank of General of the Indian army at Rashtrapati Bhavan in New Delhi by the President of India who is also the Supreme Commander of Indian Army.
 Similarly, in 2010, the newly appointed Indian Army Chief General V. K. Singh was awarded the honorary rank of General of Nepal Army at Shital Niwas in Kathmandu by the President of Nepal who is also the Supreme Commander of Nepal Army.